mateuszsoltys/bmi_calc/README.md

 # bmi_calc

-This is a sipmle app to calculate your Body Mass Index with history of last results.
+This is a simple app to calculate your Body Mass Index with history of last results.
 I wish it help you stay healthy :)